Granite House chips away at carbon emissions

 What’s next for The Granite House?

 However, one significant obstacle they’ve encountered on their journey to carbon neutrality is the time it takes to recoup costs.
 While upfront investments are made in these enhancements, it often takes a while to realise the savings on energy bills.
-This challenge is especially pronounced for The Granite House as they are making these investments in a rented property, where ownership rights are not held.
+However, they working hard to reduce their impact where they can.